semahkadri/MachineLearning-Models/README.md

 - Collaborating with local industry experts and organizations to enhance the project's impact.

 ## Connect with Me
 📫 Let's connect and discuss the fascinating world of automotive analytics!
-Feel free to reach out on LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/kadrisemah)
+Feel free to reach out on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/kadrisemah)

 Thank you for your interest in the Karhbti project!
 Together, we can drive innovation in the Tunisian automotive market. 🚗💨 #DataDrivenInsights #AutomotiveAnalysis #TunisiaMarketAnalysis